HOW TO MAKE VIETNAMESE COLD CHICKEN WITH STICKY RICE AND PAPAYA SALAD | GÀ LẠNH XÔI ĐU ĐỦ TRỘN MẮM

 - Cook chicken for 35 minutes, or until done.

-- Once the chicken is done, remove from pot and place in the cold water and ice.
+- Once the chicken is done, remove from the pot and place it in the cold water and ice.
 Make sure cold water and ice are covering the whole chicken.
 Set aside for 1 hour.

 - Remove chicken from iced water.

 - In another pot or bowl that will hold the chicken—place a paper towel on the bottom.
 Place chicken in the pot or bowl.
 Cover with lid or plastic wrap.
-Set aside in refrigerator until serving.
+Set aside in the refrigerator until serving.

 - Dice scallions.
 Set aside.